 It’s about the extraordinary – at times almost accidental – development of this once little respected instrument that completely reshaped 20th century music.

-I anticipated finishing late 2015, but after realising that while I knew a lot about the guitar there was much more to understand, much more to discover, it’s going to be a while yet… I’ll probably be finished writing in late 2016 and publish in 2017.
+I anticipated finishing late 2015, but after realising that while I knew a lot about the guitar there was much more to understand, much more to discover, it took a lot longer. while yet… I’ finally finished writing late 2018.
 What was initially a lot of desk research became a road-trip in America, the spiritual home of the modern guitar, from New York to Pennsylvania where the world’s oldest guitar manufactory still produces instruments; from North Carolina and the Appalachians where hillbilly and country music has its roots to Memphis and Tennessee; and finally a journey through the Mississippi Delta ending up in New Orleans.
 You’ll find the contemporaneous blog I wrote from that journey on here too.

-I’m currently about 90,000 words into what is planned to be a 120,000 word read.
-My intention is to produce a few hundred hardbound copies made by an artisanal bookbinder and sell off a dedicated website.
-While targeted initially at guitar players and modest guitar collectors I hope to produce something that is to guitars and modern luthery what Dava Sobell’s excellent ‘Longitude‘ was to navigation and clock-making.
+My intention was always to produce a few hundred hardbound copies made by an artisanal bookbinder and sell off a dedicated website.
+While targeted initially at guitar players and modest guitar collectors I hoped to produce something that is to guitars and modern luthery what Dava Sobell’s excellent ‘Longitude‘ was to navigation and clock-making.